-• Right to be forgotten/erasure: You have the right to have your data removed by withdrawing the consent that you have previously given.
+Right to be forgotten/erasure: You have the right to have your data removed by withdrawing the consent that you have previously given.
 After your consent has been withdrawn, SHM will no longer collect data from your medical file or from the leftover material stored at the hospital.
-Data collected in the national SHM database up to that point will still be used.
+Data collected in the national SHM database up to that point will no longer be used for new studies.